zeromind-xyz/how-to-get-interviews/outreach/milk-your-network.md

 "I know somebody that knows somebody that knows somebody".
-This is how the world works.
-It's a lot more connected than we feel.
+The world is a lot more connected than it feels.

+Your network is incredibly powerful if you know how to leverage it correctly.

+The first step to milking your network is to add everyone you know to your People tab in your spreadsheet.
+Don't leave anyone out: from school, college, life.
+Everyone.
+Even people that you lost contact with.
+Even people that you might have only met once playing pickup basketball 6 months ago.

-- Build a list of literally everyone you know from school, college, life, etc. Everyone.
-Go through your Instagram, Snapchat, Contacts app, Email, etc. - and make a list of all of these people.
+Go through your Instagram, Snapchat, Contacts app, Email, etc. exhaust all of your sources for your contacts.

-- Research for each person: look at their connection on Linkedin, who follows them on Twitter, who else works at their company that you'd want to get in touch with.
-	- Everyone knows somebody that knows somebody.
-You'd be surprised how deep your network actually is once you know how to milk it.
+This is the foundation for you network.
+This is what you must build upon.

+* For each person, figure out the companies they work at.
 - Craft a personalized message.
 Be genuine.
 	- Have a clear ask.
 	- What exactly to share and ask for.